When to Travel to Mexico for the Best Possible Trip

 • Best months: November–May

 The optimal time to visit Mexico for the beach is from late fall through early spring.
-This is when you’ll have the most sunny days, warm daily temperatures, and cooler evenings.
+This is when you’ll have the most sunny days, warm temperatures, and cooler evenings.
 The humidity tends to be a lot lower, too.
-The main beach regions in Mexico include the Caribbean, the Pacific, and Baja.
+The main beach regions in Mexico include the Caribbean, the Pacific in the southwest, and Baja in the northwest.
 In these areas, average highs in the winter remain around 80 degrees Fahrenheit, while the summer reaches sweltering highs that are typically in the 90s.

 The summer and early fall months tend to be much rainier and with a higher risk of hurricanes across the beach regions, particularly in October.
 The rain in Mexico usually doesn’t last long—and the higher humidity index will make you want to jump in the ocean—but wet weather sometimes means murkier ocean water and thunderstorms that can dampen an afternoon.